m3o/m3o/packages/auth/README.md

 This package works by setting up your server routing via the `pages/api` folder, then interacting to this server via our provided hooks and providers (optional).

-#### Server installation
+## Server installation

 Firstly, create the a file called `[...m3oUser].(js|ts)` under this folder `pages/api/user/`.

-Once this is setup, you now need to import the `handleAuth` function which will setup all your API routing for user authentication.
+Once setup, you now need to import the `handleAuth` function which will setup all your API routing for user authentication.

 ```javascript
 import { handleAuth } from '@m3o/auth'